What Is Dram Shop Liability?

 Statute of Limitations

 Dram shop lawsuits must be filed within the applicable statute of limitations, which varies by state.
-In New York, the statute of limitations for dram shop cases is three years from the injury.
-However, plaintiffs should consult an attorney as soon as possible, as crucial evidence and witness testimony can quickly disappear.
+In New York, the statute of limitations for dram shop cases is generally three years from the injury, but there can be exceptions and every case is unique.
+An experienced attorney familiar with the particular circumstances of your case can provide specific guidance relating to the applicable statute of limitations.
+For this reason, those injured by an intoxicated person should consult an attorney as soon as possible as crucial evidence and witness testimony can quickly disappear.

 How Dram Shop Liability Works